Licensing

 - the on-supply of electricity, that is, where an owner or occupier of premises, or a person who has the right to use premises, supplies or sells electricity to other users on the premises.

 In addition to these exemptions, the Commission may, with ministerial approval, grant an exemption from licensing or specified provisions of licensing under section 87 of the Electricity Reform Act 2000.
-More detailed information regarding these exemptions is included in the Exemptions granted under section 87 of the Electricity Reform Act 2000 – Information Sheet.
+More detailed information regarding these exemptions is included in the Exemptions granted under section 87 of the Electricity Reform Act 2000 – Information sheet.

 Persons intending to participant in the NT’s electricity supply industry should seek their own legal advice as to whether an exemption, either statutory or granted by the Commission, may be applicable to their circumstances.
 Exemptions are subject to conditions, which a person must comply with in order for the exemption to remain applicable.